saaduddin2325/Shipping-Calculation-Project/README.md

 # Shipping-Calculation-Project
-Here is a project i did to calculate Sal's Shipping rates.
+Here is a project I did to calculate Sal's Shipping rates.